cotestatnt/AdaSpace3D/README.md

-# AdaSpace3D
-The definitive firmware for DIY SpaceMice.
-Replaces glitchy mouse/keyboard emulation with Native 3DConnexion driver support.
-Compatible with both the original Salim Benbouzid design and modern remixes.
-Features smooth 5DOF control, reactive LED feedback, and auto-wiring detection.

 # AdaSpace3D 🚀

-**The definitive firmware upgrade for DIY SpaceMice.**
+**The definitive firmware upgrade for your DIY SpaceMouse.**

 [![License: CC BY-NC-SA 4.0](https://img.shields.io/badge/License-CC%20BY--NC--SA%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by-nc-sa/4.0/) ![Platform](https://img.shields.io/badge/platform-RP2040-red.svg) ![Status](https://img.shields.io/badge/status-Stable-green.svg)

-Originally developed for **Leo SpaceLab's** design, **AdaSpace3D** is a drop-in firmware replacement for any DIY SpaceMouse using an **RP2040** and **TLx493D** sensor.
+**AdaSpace3D** is a drop-in firmware replacement for any DIY SpaceMouse using an **RP2040** and **TLx493D** sensor.

 It fixes the biggest issue with previous DIY firmwares: **It replaces glitchy mouse/keyboard emulation with Native 3DConnexion Driver Support.**

 Your DIY build will now be recognized by Windows/macOS as a genuine **SpaceMouse Pro Wireless**.
-No more glitchy shortcuts, no more keybinding headaches—just buttery smooth 5DOF navigation in Fusion360, Blender, SolidWorks, and more.
+No more glitchy shortcuts, no more keybinding headaches—just buttery smooth 5DOF navigation in 3D software (Fusion360, OrcaSlicer, Blender, etc.).

 ---